Liberal South East European Network

-The Liberal South East European Network (LIBSEEN) is a South East European alliance of liberal parties and think tanks in the region, founded in Skopje, North Macedonia, in 2008.
-Its main initiative is to gather liberal parties of Southeastern Europe together and implement liberal policies in their respective countries.
-Most member organizations of LIBSEEN are also members of Alliance of Liberals and Democrats for Europe Party (ALDE).
+The Liberal South East European Network (LIBSEEN) is a liberal European political alliance gathering parties and think tanks in Southeastern Europe.
+LIBSEEN was founded in Skopje, North Macedonia, in 2008.
+Its goal is to gather liberal parties of Southeastern Europe and implement liberal policies in their respective countries.
+Most member organisations of LIBSEEN are also members of Alliance of Liberals and Democrats for Europe Party (ALDE).